Trump starts Asia trip setting expectations for Putin meeting

 But the expected meeting with Putin also comes at a time of continued American scrutiny, both of alleged Russian meddling in the 2016 election and investigations into whether there was any collusion with anyone involved in the Trump campaign.

-Less than a week before Trump departed on the trip, two former campaign officials, Paul Manafort and Rick Gates, were indicted by Special Counsel Bob Mueller and it was revealed that former campaign adviser George Papadopoulos had pleaded guilty to lying to the FBI about contacts with Kremlin-connected Russians.
+Less than a week before Trump departed on the trip, former campaign chairman Paul Manafort and his deputy Rick Gates were indicted by Special Counsel Bob Mueller and it was revealed that former campaign adviser George Papadopoulos had pleaded guilty to lying to the FBI about contacts with Kremlin-connected Russians.

 Related: Trump’s Foreign Policy Is Pure Trump.
 And It’s Working For Him.